-Global Employee Share Ownership Plan
+• Global Employee Share Ownership Plan

 Every year the Group carries out a capital increase reserved for current and former employees as part of the Global Employee Share Ownership Plan.
 New shares are offered at a discount with an obligatory five-year holding period.
 The resultant benefit to the employees is booked by the Group as an expense for the year under Personnel expenses - Employee profit-sharing and incentives.
 This benefit is measured as the difference between the fair value of each security acquired and the acquisition price paid by the employee, multiplied by the number of shares subscribed.
-The fair value of the associated legal obligatory holding period using market parameters (notably the borrowing rate) applicable to market participants which benefits from these non-transferable shares to estimate the free disposal ability.
+The fair value of the acquired securities is measured taking account of the associated legal obligatory holding period using market parameters (notably the borrowing rate) applicable to market participants which benefits from these non-transferable shares to estimate the free disposal ability.